envoyproxy/envoy-website/learn/routing-configuration.md

 ## Serving Routes via RDS

-Envoy’s dynamic configuration allows these routing configurations to execute rules defined in a control plan with its Route Discovery Service, or [RDS](https://www.envoyproxy.io/docs/envoy/latest/configuration/http_conn_man/rds).
+Envoy’s dynamic configuration allows these routing configurations to execute rules defined in a control plane with its Route Discovery Service, or [RDS](https://www.envoyproxy.io/docs/envoy/latest/configuration/http_conn_man/rds).
 The control plane holds a mapping between a domain + path and an Envoy “cluster.”
 The control plane serves config definitions via RDS, and the Envoy instances